Cinelerra for Grandma

 Dear Grandma,

-compiling Cinelerra means translating her source code (that is text written by the developers in a computer language) into a program you can execute and use.
+compiling Cinelerra means translating her source code (that’s text written by the developers in a computer language) into a program you can execute and use.

 To build Cinelerra from source code you need to use the command line.